 Goal 8.
 Improve state, national, and international program reputation.

 Goal 9.
 Enhance the quality of life in Iowa communities

 The program is committed to admitting a diverse student body and supporting a learning environment in which many values and perspectives contribute to the richness of the educational experience, to the field of planning, and to the communities we live and work in.

 Students come from a wide variety of undergraduate majors and professional backgrounds but possess qualities which show potential for success in graduate school and in the planning field.
 The graduate students come from all over the U.S. and from countries around the world, and typically include one or two Fulbright students each year.
 Here is what some of our students have to say about the program.

 The accredited planning program at Iowa has an excellent reputation, an extensive and active alumni network, and competitive and well prepared graduates.
-The curriculum includes both the practical and analytic skills planners need to be successful, and the Field Problems courses give students “real world” planning experience.
-The program’s Career Services Coordinator works closely with students providing individualized career assistance and with internship and job searches.
+The curriculum includes both the practical and analytic skills planners need to be successful, and the Sustainable Communities Lab courses give students “real world” planning experience.
+The School’s own career services coordinator works closely with students providing individualized career assistance and with internship and job searches.

 M.S. in Urban and Regional Planning